 Unfortunately, I do a lot of my work after Tommy goes to bed so that isn’t always an option.
 He has been getting up around 5:15 for the last week or so and it’s starting to wear on me.

 Each day I’m up before 6, I think how productive early risers are able to be and then I think about my situation and how I’m not like them and can’t really use my early alarm clock for productivity.
 I can’t get any work done when Tommy is awake as he wants to play.
 I can’t make up the lost sleep during his first nap because I have work to do and I’m exhausted by the end of the day.
+A friend of mine even suggested that I try to take Modafinil – see here for the guide to where to source Modafinil in Canada– a smart wakefulness drug that helps one stay awake and focused during the day or anytime someone needs to get things done.
+But I am thinking of trying it as the last resort, though I’ve heard it works wonders on her while she was studying in college.

 For the record, he goes down for bed super easy and sleeps through 10 hours straight.
 He takes 2 naps a day, again super easy.
 Both are 60-90 minutes long.